Man Caught On Camera Digging Up All Of Lakeview Woman's Rose Bushes, And Not For First Time

 CHICAGO (CBS) — A Lakeview woman was stunned to discover that someone recently ripped off each and every rose bush she planted.

-As CBS 2’s Jermont Terry reported Wednesday night, Natalie Gordon is so upset that there is now a reward to find the thief spotted on camera unearthing the flowers.READ MORE: Chicago Weather: Multiple Rounds Of Downpours, Storms Through Thursday
+As CBS 2’s Jermont Terry reported Wednesday night, Natalie Gordon is so upset that there is now a reward to find the thief spotted on camera unearthing the flowers.READ MORE: 18-Year-Old Charged In West Town Carjacking

 Gordon enjoys gardening and has developed a green thumb over the years too – some little cherry or grape tomatoes are growing in her front yard right now.
 Some rose buses used to be growing along the parkway too, but not anymore.